 However, all these breakthroughs do not change the fact that crystallography can be a tedious business.
 Crystallization and phasing represent common bottlenecks on the way to a structure, and what is many times a straightforward exercise can become a make-or-break effort that lasts months or years in some cases.
-Although it is impossible a priori to identify problem cases, empirical evidence exists supporting the notions that membrane proteins are hard to crystallize, that sampling proteins from various organisms increases the chances of obtaining diffraction-quality crystals, and that derivatization and phasing approaches ideally suited for proteins in the 15- to 50-kDa range are frequently inadequate to crack the structures of large macromolecular assemblies.
-Particularly as far as the latter are concerned, electron microscopy (EM) represents a powerful approach for structure and function studies at the intermediate 10- to 30-Å resolution range.
-In favorable cases and with averaging of >1 million subunits, near-atomic resolution can be achieved (Fig. 7.13.2) (Baumeister and Steven, 2000; Zhou, 2008).
-Moreover, hybrid structural approaches, marrying EM and X-ray crystallography or crystallography and solution NMR are becoming ever more popular.
+Although it is impossible a priori to identify problem cases, empirical evidence exists supporting the notions that membrane proteins are hard to crystallize, that sampling proteins from various organisms increases the chances of obtaining diffraction-quality crystals, and that derivatization and phasing approaches, ideally suited for proteins in the 15- to 50kDa range, are frequently inadequate to crack the structures of large macromolecular assemblies.
+Particularly as far as the latter are concerned, electron microscopy (EM) represents a powerful approach for structure and function studies at the intermediate 5- to 30-Å resolution range.
+In favorable cases and with averaging of ≥ 1 million subunits, near-atomic resolution can be achieved (Fig. 7.13.3; Baumeister and Steven, 2000; Zhou, 2008).
+Improvements in sample preparation and the advent of so-called direct detection cameras (that count electrons) now result in increasing numbers of cryo-EM structures with resolutions of 5 Å or higher, thus bridging the gap between the medium- and atomic-resolution range (Binshtein and Ohi, 2015).
+Moreover, hybrid structural approaches (Schneidman-Duhovny et al., 2012), marrying EM and X-ray crystallography (Fig. 7.13.4; Liu et al., 2010; Reddy et al., 2010), crystallography and solution NMR (Carlon et al., 2016), small angle Xray scattering (SAXS; see UNIT 7.18, Burke and Butcher, 2012), EM and X-ray crystallography (Pattanayek et al., 2011), or other combinations of biophysical and structural techniques are becoming ever more popular.

 This unit gives an overview of some of the major techniques in structural biology, particularly those that rely on diffraction, by briefly summarizing the benefits and limitations of individual methods and comparing them to each other.
 It will then describe in some detail the main stages of structure determinations by single-crystal X-ray crystallography, from crystallization to structure refinement, analysis, and quality control.
-It is by no means the intent of the author to provide an exhaustive account of the topic of X-ray diffraction and macromolecular structure determination.
-The interested reader may turn to some of the additional reading material listed at the end of the unit for a more in-depth treatment of the individual topics touched upon in this brief review.
+It is by no means the intent of the author to provide an exhaustive account of the topic of X-ray diffraction and macromolecular structure determination (Rupp, 2010; Ennifar, 2015).
+The interested reader may turn to some of the additional